Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/update_ibm_i.md

     ENDSBS CFTSBS \*IMMED
     ```
 1. Create a SAVF on your IBM i system.
-1. Upload the Transfer_CFT- SPx_Patchz_os400.bin (in binary mode) to the SAVF you created in Step 2.
+1. Upload the Transfer_CFT-SPx_Patchz_os400.bin (in binary mode) to the SAVF you created in Step 2.
 1. Restore the SAVF to a temporary library, add it to the top of your library list, and then launch the `PTCCFT `command.
 1. Complete the required fields: